Choosing Your Breast Implants

-If you are considering undergoing breast augmentation, you have likely already spent time researching the procedure and understand that there are several decisions you will need to make in regards to your breast implants.
+If you are considering undergoing breast augmentation, you have likely already spent time researching the procedure and understand that there are several decisions you will need to make in regard to your breast implants.
 In this blog post, Dr. Donald Hause, a top breast augmentation surgeon in Sacramento, breaks down the different components of breast implants you need to know about when planning your breast augmentation procedure.

 One of the first topics you will discuss with your plastic surgeon is breast implant size.
 The best implant size for you will depend on a number of factors, including your personal preferences and anatomy.
 For instance, if you’re looking for an obvious and substantial boost in size, keep in mind that going “too big” may make you look “top heavy.”
 If you are petite or have thin skin and little breast tissue, overly large breast implants may not be right for you.
 To help you choose the right implant size, Dr. Hause has implant sizers available in his office so you can try on implants and better visualize your results.